MaeFlaherty/Obsidian-Vault/The Atom.md

 # What is an Atom?
+The Modern Atomic Theory was defined by John Dalton in 1904, based on 3  Natural Laws.
 ## Law of Conservation of Mass
+In a Chemical reaction, Matter is neither Created nor destroyed.
 ## Law of Definite Proportions
+All samples of a given compound, regardless of their source, have the same proportion of their constituent Elements.

 ## Law of Multiple Proportions